Sands45/Average-Joes-3620-FRC/README.md

    * "Dump Bin" in the bottom for all the buttons, binders, etc.
    * Mount a TV on the corner post, so a power strip below with a ~15' extension cord.

+ **Next Steps?**
+ 1) Not quite sure, but there are some small "quality of life" tweeks for use-ability and speed of setup that we want to do. (eg., a vacuum attachement for the bad saw, a better place for shipping straps, etc. etc.)
+ 2) Need a place for the robot laptops for setup and transport
+ 3) Discussing a 5th cart that would be in the back left corner.
+A rack for backpacks and a stand for a larger TV for match streams.
+Jokingly, also a beverage dispenser.